 When deciding whether to enroll in a data analytics bootcamp, one key factor you’ll have to consider is whether to opt for full-time training or study on a part-time basis.
 Most educators offer bootcamps in both formats to accommodate various scheduling commitments.
-Both types of training have their own benefits and drawbacks that each learner must weigh for him or herself.
+Both types of training have their own benefits and drawbacks that each learner must weigh for himself or herself.
 The following article will take a closer look at some of the perks and drawbacks of part-time bootcamp study, as well as ways to make this learning process as effective as possible.

 Why Learn Data Analytics Part-Time?

 One important decision all learners will need to weigh when they opt for data analytics training is whether they want to complete their classes on a part-time or full-time basis.
-This decision is usually based on the student’s availability and scheduling constraints.
+This decision is typically based on the student’s availability and scheduling constraints.
 For those who work full-time or have busy personal lives, part-time coursework may be the only way to acquire professional data analytics training without sacrificing other commitments.
 Part-time classes are often available on weekends or weeknights, which will not disrupt traditional work schedules.
 Other learners who have more flexible schedules may prefer a full-time study approach, which will allow them to fully immerse in their studies and complete their training at a much faster pace.

 Drawbacks to Learning Data Analytics Part-Time